The Butler County Donut Trail: An Accessible Family Adventure

 - Kelly’s Bakery (Hamilton)

-- Mimi’s Donuts & Bakery (Hamilton)
+- Mimi’s Donuts & Bakery (Millville)

 - Oxford Doughnut Shoppe (Oxford)

-- Ross Bakery (Hamilton & Fairfield locations)
+- Ross Bakery (Hamilton or Ross locations)

 - The Donut Hole by Milton’s Donuts (West Chester)

 Dive deeper!
-Don't miss our full accessible guide to Butler County, covering where to stay, what to do and places to eat during your visit.
+Don't miss our full accessible guide to Butler County, covering where to stay, what to do, and places to eat during your visit.

-Tips for Tackling the Donut Trail
+Tips for Exploring the Donut Trail

 Plan Your Butler County and Donut Trail Adventure